amoghatsunil/project-application-template/README.md

 - Saves a complete report to `keyword_results.txt`.
 - Generates a bar chart showing keyword frequency per issue.

-# Example Output
-'''
-text output displayed:
-Loaded 5573 issues from C:\Users\2megh\Downloads\poetry_issues_all.json.

-Searching for keyword: 'critical' (case-insensitive) Found 17 issue(s) containing 'critical':

-• Release archive contains vulnerable cryptography library → The version of cryptography in the py3.5 directory is 3.2.1, which contains critical vulnerability CVE-2020-36242.
-   [Matches in this issue: 1]

-• Feature Request: track critical path, and provide per-dependency time cost in 'poetry update' → It would be nice to see the critical path for update resolution, as well as the time it takes for each dependency to resolve.
-   [Matches in this issue: 2]

-Keyword 'critical' appeared 18 times across 17 issues.
-Results saved to 'C:\Users\2megh\Desktop\project-application-template\keyword_results.txt'
-'''

 # How to Run
 The below command to be used to run this feature
 '''